Jonathan Haidt’s “The Anxious Generation” Draws Much-Needed Attention to the Worrying Effects of Screen Time

 1. Virginia youth are spending a lot of time online.

-The 2021 Virginia Youth Survey found that nearly three-quarters of high school students and more than two-thirds of middle school students spend upwards of three hours a day on screen time (and that’s not including time spent on schoolwork).
+The 2023 Virginia Youth Survey found that more than 77% of high school students spent three or more hours a day on screen time (and that’s not including time spent on schoolwork).

 2. Virginia youth are struggling with their mental health.

-On the 2021 survey, more than 31% of high schoolers and more than 21% of middle schoolers also reported that their mental health not good always or most of the time, reporting issues including stress, anxiety, and depression.
+On the 2023 survey, nearly 27% of high schoolers and more than 18% of middle schoolers also reported that their mental health not good always or most of the time, reporting issues including stress, anxiety, and depression.

 3. Poor mental health drives youth substance use.